mathscapes/website/_posts/2018-04-15-prime-numbers-as-building-blocks.md

 This theorem in fact, is the reason why some numbers are called Prime and also why 1 is not referred as a prime number, so to avoid non-unique combinations of factors.

 > Prime makes the composite numbers.
 But, what are primes made up of?
 Are prime numbers the result of how we framed the rules of Maths to be?
-Or did it always existed?
+Or did it always exist?

 Well whether or not if they are real, it has irrespectively awakened my curiosity to study it and perhaps define a formula.
 How can something that appears simple and yet not understood entirely?